 After the river crossing, we headed up, up and up the steep slopes toward the waterfall.
 Madeline was a trooper and held onto the ropes on the steep parts, and our hands during the other really steep parts.
 It was kind of like Angels’ landing in Zion’s National Park except wet and slippery and a lot more Russian tourists.

 The hike up was staggering and the beauty immersive.
 The waterfall did not disappoint, and the canyon was breathtaking.
 It’s hard to capture places like this with photos or videos because the feeling of the damp air on your face, the wind in your hair, and the exhilaration of standing on the edge of a cliff combine into a truly intense experience.

 Once we gained the top of the falls, we crossed the river in our water shoes (yippee for planning!).
 The water was cold, and we saw another person slip and lose their backpack down the river and over the falls.
 I imagine that canyon is a veritable treasure trove of stuff that people lose in the river.
 We hiked back down the other side and made it back to our car with only some dirty butts and sore feet.
+Our little 4-year-old Madeline hiked the entire 4.7 miles with 1250 ft of climbing all by herself, with the exception of being carried through the river crossings and a few dangerous rocky scrambles.
 Once back in our Peugeot box, we made PB&J sandwiches and headed north.